facebook

 Prior to 2016, a common worry about ECs was how buyers had to use bank loans for them (there are no HDB loans for ECs).
 This led to worries that a spike in the interest rates could make mortgages less affordable.

-True enough, rates have risen in 2016, 2017 and they’re still set to increase further – it’s quite likely the low-interest environment that lasted from 2008 is ending.
-We won’t go into details here, but suffice it to say in 2008/9 you could find home loan rates as low as 1.4% per annum, whereas they’ve now risen to about 2.7 per annum%.
+True enough, rates have risen in 2016, 2017 and they’re still set to increase further – the low-interest environment that lasted from 2008 has ended.
+We won’t go into details here, but suffice it to say in 2008/9 you could find home loan rates as low as 1.4% per annum, whereas they’ve now risen to about 4% per annum.

 However, the market has adapted to it.
-Banks have driven a switch to board rates, in which mortgages are not pegged to the rising Singapore Interbank Offered Rate (SIBOR).
-Most importantly however, we’ve been through two interest rate hikes, and the market seems to have decided they’re tolerable after all.
+Banks have been providing home loans pegged to fixed rates and board rates, in which mortgages are not pegged to the rising Singapore Overnight Rate Average (SORA), at least for the first few years.
+Most importantly however, we’ve been through a number of interest rate hikes in the past year, and the market seems to have decided they’re tolerable after all.

 The use of bank loans is now less off-putting to EC buyers than they were before.
 Although we should point out that, due to the need for bank loans, EC buyers must fork out at least 5% of the property price in cash.